 Following an extensive testing, Apple on Tuesday released OS X 10.11.2 (build number 15C50), the second major update to El Capitan, for public consumption.
 In addition to improving the stability, compatibility and security of your Mac, OS X 10.11.2 improves iCloud Photo Sharing for Live Photos, as well as the reliability of Wi-Fi networking, Handoff and AirDrop.

 Moreover, the software update includes fixes for Bluetooth devices disconnecting on a whim, the Mail app deleting messages in an offline Exchange account and problems with importing photos from an iPhone to a Mac using a USB cable.

-AirDrop, one of the most overlooked features of both OS X and iOS, was designed to simplify wireless file sharing between Macs and iOS devices, without having to connect to an existing network or going through the hassle of having to type a password.
+AirDrop simplifies wireless file sharing between Macs and iOS devices without having to connect to an existing network or going through the hassle of typing a password.

 Every waking day I send tons of screenshots from my iPhone to my Mac via AirDrop.
 And every day I wish that Apple allowed users to customize the AirDrop save location.
 Not only is the ~/Downloads folder the default save location, but it can't be modified, not even via undocumented methods.

 As a workaround, I use Hazel ($29 w/ free trial) to automate the process of moving images sent via AirDrop to my Desktop.
 It's a great workaround that does the job.
 While it would be nice if Apple allowed you to specify an exact save location, this is probably the next best thing.

 In my line of work, I constantly need pictures on my desktop or laptop that I’ve taken on my iPhone.
 I personally use iCloud Photos because the images immediately appear on my synced computers.
 However, there are a number of different ways to transfer pictures to your desktop or laptop, which also makes it much easier to delete them off of your iPhone, freeing up space.